RoshniRanaDS27/Python_API_Challenge/README.md

 - The hotel name and the country were added as additional information in the hover message for each city on the map.
 -   ![image](https://github.com/user-attachments/assets/775981dd-09c2-4f25-80a4-dae65165ca58)

+  # Project Setup and Configuration

+### Organized Files: In local repository, created a new directory for this assignment, named WeatherPy.
+Inside this directory, you placed the following files from the
+### provided starter code ZIP file: api_keys.py, WeatherPy.ipynb, and VacationPy.ipynb.
+### Added a .gitignore File: To prevent sensitive files like api_keys.py from being shared publicly, you created a .gitignore file in your repository.
+This file included:arduino

+# Adding config.py file.
+### api_keys.py (ADDED to git.ignore)
+Committed Your Changes: used the command git status to review untracked files. added the .gitignore, WeatherPy.ipynb, and VacationPy.ipynb files using git add, then committed and pushed changes. ensured that only WeatherPy.ipynb and VacationPy.ipynb were visible on GitHub, keeping api_keys.py private.